What are the best areas to stay in Phuket

 - Real Thai food is hard to find (it’s often toned down and adjusted to tourists’ taste)

 Kata is the second most popular beach in Phuket.
-It usually offers the right balance between too crowded and quiet, but the beach can get busy during the high season.
+It usually offers the right balance between being too crowded and quiet, but the beach can get busy during the high season.
 You can easily find cheap to mid-range restaurants serving all kinds of food, including decent Thai food.
-However, don’t expect to enjoy much real, local Thai food as far as we know; it is a tourist town.
+However, as far as we know, we don’t expect to enjoy local Thai food much; it is a tourist town.
 The north end has a nice set of small beach restaurants where you can eat on the sand.
 Read more about Kata Beach.

-- Kata Beach is good for those who want to have everything nearby but find Patong too busy and overwhelming.
+- Kata Beach is good for those who want everything nearby but find Patong too busy and overwhelming.

-- Ideal if you want to stay at a remote beach because you have no transportation.
+- It is ideal if you want to stay at a remote beach because you have no transportation.

 - Everything is more or less within walking distance (unless you booked your hotel on the back road!).